Roger Black: Athletics career

 His next three seasons were wiped out through illness and injuries and he only just made the relay team for the 1987 World Championships in Rome, where the GB team won the silver medal.
 He returned to the track in 1990 and his good form took him to the European Championships again, which were held in Split.
 Black contested the 400 m final and retained his title with a time of 45.11, holding off his old rival Thomas Schönlebe.
 He then anchored the GB team to an easy 4 × 400 m victory winning by a margin of 15 metres, and a European record of 2:58.23, with his split time of 43.9.
 He thus achieved a rare double-double – two gold medals at consecutive championships.

 Black's outstanding 1990 season was followed by the 1991 World Championship season holding much expectation.
-His early season form at Crystal Palace saw him beat Olympic Champion Steve Lewis and Antonio Pettigrew but only to lose to a new athlete called Michael Johnson.
+His early season form at Crystal Palace saw him beat Olympic Champion Steve Lewis and Antonio Pettigrew but only to lose to Michael Johnson.
 Johnson would not contest the 400 m at the World Championships meaning the 400 m would be a contest between Black, Pettigrew and Danny Everett as the main contenders.

 Black finished second in the individual 400 m in Tokyo to Antonio Pettigrew.
 Black put in his effort on the third 100 m and entered the home straight two metres up on Pettigrew.
 He then tired and was caught on the line.
 Pettigrew's time was 44.57 and Black finished in 44.62.
-Everett also nearly caught Black on the line; his time was 44.63.

 Pettigrew later admitted the use of performance-enhancing drugs from 1997 onwards in June 2008.
-No clear evidence has emerged, and Pettigrew never admitted anything further before his 2010 suicide, of him using performance-enhancing drugs during the 1991 season.
+No clear evidence has emerged, and Pettigrew never admitted anything further, before his 2010 suicide, of him using performance-enhancing drugs during the 1991 season.